SAT solver: DPLL

-CDCL solvers
+CDCL

 Modern SAT solvers (developed in the 2000s) come in two flavors: "conflict-driven" and "look-ahead".
 Both approaches descend from DPLL.
-Conflict-driven solvers, such as conflict-driven clause learning (CDCL), augment the basic DPLL search algorithm with efficient conflict analysis, clause learning, non-chronological backtracking (a.k.a. backjumping), as well as "two-watched-literals" unit propagation, adaptive branching, and random restarts.
+Conflict-driven solvers, such as conflict-driven clause learning (CDCL), augment the basic DPLL search algorithm with efficient conflict analysis, clause learning, backjumping, a "two-watched-literals" form of unit propagation, adaptive branching, and random restarts.
 These "extras" to the basic systematic search have been empirically shown to be essential for handling the large SAT instances that arise in electronic design automation (EDA).
+Most state-of-the-art SAT solvers are based on the CDCL framework as of 2019.
 Well known implementations include Chaff and GRASP.

 Look-ahead solvers have especially strengthened reductions (going beyond unit-clause propagation) and the heuristics, and they are generally stronger than conflict-driven solvers on hard instances (while conflict-driven solvers can be much better on large instances which actually have an easy instance inside).

 The conflict-driven MiniSAT, which was relatively successful at the 2005 SAT competition, only has about 600 lines of code.
 A modern Parallel SAT solver is ManySAT.
 It can achieve super linear speed-ups on important classes of problems.
 An example for look-ahead solvers is march_dl, which won a prize at the 2007 SAT competition.
-Google's CP-SAT solver, part of OR-Tools, won gold medals at the Minizinc constraint programming competitions in 2018, 2019, 2020, and 2021.
+Google's CP-SAT solver, part of OR-Tools, won gold medals at the Minizinc constraint programming competitions in editions 2018 up until 2025.

 Certain types of large random satisfiable instances of SAT can be solved by survey propagation (SP).
 Particularly in hardware design and verification applications, satisfiability and other logical properties of a given propositional formula are sometimes decided based on a representation of the formula as a binary decision diagram (BDD).

 Different SAT solvers will find different instances easy or hard, and some excel at proving unsatisfiability, and others at finding solutions.

 All of these behaviors can be seen in the SAT solving contests.

-Parallel SAT-solving
+Parallel approaches

 Parallel SAT solvers come in three categories: portfolio, divide-and-conquer and parallel local search algorithms.
 With parallel portfolios, multiple different SAT solvers run concurrently.
 Each of them solves a copy of the SAT instance, whereas divide-and-conquer algorithms divide the problem between the processors.
 Different approaches exist to parallelize local search algorithms.

 The International SAT Solver Competition has a parallel track reflecting recent advances in parallel SAT solving.
 In 2016, 2017 and 2018, the benchmarks were run on a shared-memory system with 24 processing cores, therefore solvers intended for distributed memory or manycore processors might have fallen short.